 Instructions

-- Pour the batter into prepared cake tin, spread chunks of rhubarb evenly over the top and sprinkle generously with cinnamon.
+- Pour cake batter into prepared tin, spread rhubarb chunks evenly over the top pressing them down gently and sprinkle generously with ground cinnamon.

-- Bake for approx. 45-50 minutes until the stick inserted in the centre of the cake comes out clean and top is nice and golden.
-Let it cool and serve sprinkled generously with icing sugar.
-Enjoy!
+- Bake for approximately 45-50 minutes or until the toothpick inserted in the centre of the cake comes out clean.

 Notes

-- Nutritional information is approximate and per 1 slice of cake based on 8 servings.
+- Nutritional information is approximate, per 1 slice of cake based on 8 servings (without icing sugar) and should be treated as a rough guideline only.

 Nutrition